Services

 Hearing Evaluation and Fitting

-Once a hearing loss is identified, a hearing aid may be prescribed and fitted.
-A&A Audiology is a full dispensing center, offering the most advanced fully digital hearing aids.
-Our unique pricing structure features itemized pricing.
-Professional service fees include comprehensive fitting and follow-up services, including reprogramming and ongoing care.
-Each hearing aid comes with at least a two-year repair warranty, a one-time loss and damage guarantee and a 30-day adjustment period.
-Any returns during the adjustment period are given a full refund less the professional service fees for the audiological evaluation, communication needs assessment and fitting fee.
+A&A Audiology offers a full range of hearing aid services, including comprehensive fitting and follow-up care.
+Our unique pricing structure features itemized pricing, so you can see exactly what you are paying for.
+Each hearing aid comes with a 2-3 year repair warranty, a one-time loss and damage guarantee, and a 30-day adjustment period.
+During the adjustment period, you can return your hearing aids for a full refund, minus the professional service fees for the audiological evaluation, communication needs assessment, and fitting

 Five Elements of a Properly Fitted Hearing Aid